Reinforcement Learning of CPG-regulated Locomotion Controller for a Soft Snake Robot: Maneuverability Analysis and Design of the Learning-based Controller with the Matsuoka CPG Network

 \subsection{The Neural Network Controller}

-We have now determined the encoded input vector of the \ac{cpg} net to be vector $\vec{a}$ (tonic inputs) and frequency ratio $K_f$.
-This input vector of the \ac{cpg} is the output vector of the \ac{nn} controller.
-The input to the \ac{nn} controller is the state feedback of the robot, given by $s=[\rho_g, \Dot{\rho_g}, \theta_g, \Dot{\theta_g}, \kappa_1, \kappa_2, \kappa_3, \kappa_4]^T \in \reals^8$ (see Fig.~\ref{fig:coordinate}).
-Next, we present the design of the \ac{nn} controller.
+We have now determined the encoded input vector of the CPG net to be vector $\bm{\alpha}$ (tonic inputs) and frequency ratio $K_f$.
+This input vector of the CPG is the output vector of the NN controller.
+The input to the NN controller is the state feedback of the robot, given by $s=[||\bm{\rho}_g||, v_g, \theta_g, \Dot{\theta_g}, \kappa_1, \kappa_2, \kappa_3, \kappa_4]^T \in \reals^8$ (see Fig.~\ref{fig:coordinate}).
+Next, we present the design of the NN controller.

 The key insight for the design of the NN controller is that the robot needs not to change velocity very often for smooth locomotion.
 This means the updates for tonic inputs and the frequency ratio can be set to be at two different time scales.
 With this insight, we adopt a hierarchical reinforcement learning method called the option framework \cite{sutton1999between,precup2000temporal} to learn the optimal controller.
-The controller uses the tonic inputs as low-level primitive actions and frequency ratio as high-level options of the \ac{cpg} net.
+The controller uses the tonic inputs as low-level primitive actions and frequency ratio as high-level options of the CPG net.
 The low-level primitive actions are computed at every time step.
 The high-level option changes infrequently.
-Specifically, each option is defined by $\langle {\cal{I}}, \pi_y: S\rightarrow \{y\} \times \dom(\vec{a}), \beta_{y} \rangle $ where ${\cal I}= S$ is a set of initial states, and $\pi_y$ is the intra-option policy.
+Specifically, each option is defined by $\langle {\cal{I}}, \pi_y: S\rightarrow \{y\} \times \reals^4), \beta_{y} \rangle $ where ${\cal I}= S$ is a set of initial states, and $\pi_y$ is the intra-option policy.
 By letting ${\cal I}=S$, we allow the frequency ratio to be changed at any state in the system.
-Variable $y\in \dom(K_f)$ is a value of frequency ratio, and $\beta_y: S\rightarrow[0,1]$ is the termination function such that $\beta_y(s)$ is the probability of changing from the current frequency ratio to another frequency ratio.
+Variable $y\in [0,1]$ is a value of frequency ratio, and $\beta_y: S\rightarrow[0,1]$ is the termination function such that $\beta_y(s)$ is the probability of changing from the current frequency ratio to another frequency ratio.

-The options share the same \ac{nn} for their intro-option policies and the same \ac{nn} for termination functions.
-However, these \acp{nn} for intro-option policies take different frequency ratios.
-The set of parameters to be learned by policy search include parameters for intra-option policy function approximation, parameters for termination function approximation, and parameters for high-level policy function approximation (for determining the next option/frequency ratio). \ac{ppoc} in the openAI Baselines \cite{baselines} is employed as the policy search in the RL module.
+The options share the same NN for their intro-option policies and the same NN for termination functions.
+However, these NNs for intro-option policies take different frequency ratios.
+The set of parameters to be learned by policy search include parameters for intra-option policy function approximation, parameters for termination function approximation, and parameters for high-level policy function approximation (for determining the next option/frequency ratio).
+Proximal Policy Optimization Option-Critics (PPOC) in the OpenAI Baselines \cite{baselines} is employed as the policy search in the RL module.